abhasshrivas/Ecommerce/README.md

 # Ecommerce Product Website using TypeScript.
 with some expensive and popular project with minimum and maximum price.
-And some cosmetic product , furniture, perfume ,watches and many more....
+And some cosmetic product , furniture, perfume ,watches and many more.